.avif)

 OPA is typically embedded into applications or deployed as a sidecar/service, and it can integrate with tools like Kubernetes Gatekeeper to evaluate requests before changes are applied.

-Open Policy Agent (OPA) is a policy-as-code engine that evaluates declarative rules to make consistent authorization and compliance decisions across services, Kubernetes, and cloud platforms.
+Open Policy Agent (OPA) is an open-source policy engine that evaluates declarative policy-as-code to make consistent authorization and compliance decisions across Kubernetes, microservices, CI/CD, and cloud platforms.

-OPA fits best when multiple platforms need the same governance rules and when policy changes must be reviewed and rolled out independently of application releases.
-Trade-offs include the learning curve of Rego and the need for disciplined policy testing and performance tuning for complex rulesets.
-For background and examples, see https://www.openpolicyagent.org/.
+OPA tends to fit best when multiple teams and platforms need consistent rules with independent policy lifecycle management.
+Trade-offs include the learning curve of Rego and the need for disciplined testing and performance tuning for complex rulesets.
+Reference documentation and examples are available at https://www.openpolicyagent.org/.

-Common alternatives include Kyverno for Kubernetes-native policy, HashiCorp Sentinel for Terraform and Vault ecosystems, and AWS IAM/Azure RBAC for cloud-specific authorization models.
+Common alternatives include Kyverno for Kubernetes-native policy, HashiCorp Sentinel for the Terraform and Vault ecosystem, and cloud-native authorization models such as AWS IAM and Azure RBAC.

 Our experience with Open Policy Agent (OPA) helped us build repeatable patterns, policy libraries, and delivery tooling that make governance consistent and auditable across Kubernetes, CI/CD, and cloud platforms.